Sushant Singh Rajput: 2012–2015: Film debut and Yash Raj Films

 In June 2013, Yash Raj Films and Dibakar Banerjee Productions announced the joint production of Detective Byomkesh Bakshy! with Sushant Singh Rajput in the starring role.
 Rajput began working on the new project following the release of his second film Shuddh Desi Romance.
 The film was a mystery action-thriller featuring Byomkesh Bakshi, a fictional detective originally created by the Bengali writer Sharadindu Bandyopadhyay.
 Dibakar Banerjee, the director of the film and the IP rights holder of Byomkesh Bakshi stories had signed him in to play the part of the protagonist.
 Before the release, Rajput made a special appearance in the police crime drama CID in the character of Byomkesh Bakshy.
 The film was released on 3 April 2015, and failed to perform well in the box office, but received positive critical reviews.
-In September 2013, Rajput began collaborating with Shekhar Kapur for his upcoming project Paani, a film set in the future that showcased a world where wars where being fought over water.
+In September 2013, Rajput began collaborating with Shekhar Kapur for his upcoming project Paani, a film set in the future that showcased a world where wars were being fought over water.
 The film was initially reported to be starred by Hrithik Roshan and then Vivek Oberoi but finally went to Rajput after Yash Raj Films entered in its co-production and opted for his inclusion.
 He had reportedly attended workshops with Kapur for 10 months before the project was suspended in 2015 when the Yash Raj Films backed out of it.
 In the aftermath, Rajput ended his contract with the production house.